MSalamatov/UniversityRelations/Internships.md

 ### We need the skills that students have (on a low level)

+This is a quite easy task.
+Basically, the selection process doesn't differ from the one of a full-time employee.
+There should be developed a set questions that would serve as a way to verify the skills of a student.
+Please, remember that the questions peesented in the list should be for a 'beginner'.
+Remember, these are only students, they're not obliged to know everything your senior knows.

 ### We need the skills that students almost don't have

+In this case almost all of the candidates are in equal position - they don't know anything.
+It looks like the only thing we could check is their ability to learn.
+So, the process could be:

+1. Send a testing assignment to all of the candidates.
+The assignment should be easy enough but it should challenge students to show their ability to study the subject matter;
+2. Based on the task, best students are invited to the interviews;
+3. The interview agenda should include the assignment solution discussion plus the questions that would serve as a way to verify the understanding of the subject matter that students got within a given timeframe.